cachethq/core/README.md

 1. Clone this repository.
 2. Run the following commands from within the `core` directory:
     ```shell
+   npm install
    composer update
-   npm install
-   npm run build
+   composer dev
     ```
-3. Start running Cachet via the Orchestra Workbench:
-    ```shell
-   composer start
-    ```
-4. From within the `core` directory, you can now run to actively compile the frontend assets:
-    ```shell
-    npm run dev
-    ```
-5. Make your changes to the frontend.
+3. Develop Cachet.
 Currently, HMR is not enabled so manual refreshes are needed.

 ### Dashboard Credentials

-When running Cachet via the `composer start` command, Workbench will seed a user that you can use to log in to the dashboard.
+When running Cachet via the `composer dev` command, Workbench will seed a user that you can use to log in to the dashboard.
 Login to the account at `/dashboard` and use credentials:

 - **Email:** `test@test.com`